ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 The HCX-IX Interconnect Appliance establishes and maintains a secure channel between vSphere and the {{site.data.keyword.cloud_notm}}.

 HCX uses strong encryption to bootstrap a site-to-site connection to {{site.data.keyword.cloud_notm}}.
-The secure channel between vSphere and {{site.data.keyword.cloud_notm}} achieves multi-tenancy for vSphere protocols that are not tenant aware, and to prevent networking "middle mile" security problems.
+The secure channel between vSphere and {{site.data.keyword.cloud_notm}} achieves multitenancy for vSphere protocols that are not tenant aware, and to prevent networking "middle mile" security problems.

 The HCX-IX Interconnect Appliance also incorporates vSphere replication technology to perform bidirectional migration.